mikepotjer/vfp-git-utils/ReadMe.md

 repositories.
 **NOTE:** Mercurial support was added with the 2016-07-23 release.

+Version history is available in the [GitUtilitiesVersionFile.txt][Git-tools-history] file.

 In addition to being able to watch the GitHub and BitBucket repositories for changes to these utilities, you can also check for notices posted on the [FoxProThor Google group] [FoxProThor-Google-group].